-By this point in the film, a few problems become clear.
-One: all the steam room segments are shot through what can only be described as a Lucozade filter.
-Coupled with an editing tic that sees shots constantly fade in and out, and you're left with a film that frequently looks like this:
+By this point in the movie, a few problems become clear.
+One: all the steam room segments are shot through what can only be described as a Gatorade filter.
+Coupled with an editing tic that sees shots constantly fade in and out, and you’re left with a movie that frequently looks like this:

 Problem two: the characters don’t talk or act like real human beings.
 Within one minute of their discovery of a blocked exit, the six captors are all swearing at each other.
 Within another two minutes, one of them’s brandishing a length of iron piping.
 A few seconds after that, someone’s dead.

 Now, most of us have never been unfortunate enough to be trapped in a sauna with Eric Roberts or Pat out of Starship Troopers, but I’m fairly sure it would take a bit longer for us to completely lose our minds.
 Sure, we might get a bit anxious, and maybe knock on the door a bit, but we wouldn’t start brandishing blunt implements for at least a couple of hours.
 In fact, we probably wouldn’t pick a fight with Eric Roberts at all, which is what Starship Troopers Pat does at one point.
 Has he never seen Best Of The Best?

 “My calculations are quite precise.”